 Our EnhancedBit protocol invokes Algorithms 1 and 2 when local client is in leech and seed state respectively.
-These two algorithms are invoked every 10 seconds, every time a peer disconnects from the local client, and when an unchoked peer becomes interested or uninterested.
-The above timing and event-driven settings are inline with the directives of the BitTorrent protocol [5].
-As join: A peer interested in joining a swarm sends this message to the tracker.
-This message contains metadata of the respective file and contact information of the sender join_response: The tracker sends this message in response to join; no payload.
+These two algorithms are invoked every 10 s, every time a peer disconnects from the local client, and when an unchoked peer becomes interested or uninterested.
+The above timing and event-driven settings are inline with the directives of the BitTorrent protocol [27].
+As soon as these two algorithms are invoked, a "new round" starts; the number that designates a round ranges from 1 to 3.